 - Cash Flow Statement: Tracks the inflow and outflow of cash, which is essential to determine how much taxable income your company is generating.

-Calculate Your Taxable Income
+4. Calculate Your Taxable Income

 Once your financial records are in place, calculate your taxable income.
 Corporate tax is charged at 9% for income exceeding AED 375,000.
 You need to identify your total income and subtract allowable expenses such as salaries, operational costs, and depreciation to determine your taxable income.

-Key Deductions for LLCs:
+Allowable Deductions Under UAE Corporate Tax for LLCs:

 - Employee Salaries and Wages: These can be deducted from your taxable income, provided they are reasonable and related to the business operations.